seatable/seatable-developer-docs/docs/scripts/javascript/basic_structure_js.md

         1. `getTables()` is the function to get all bases from the object `base`.

     2. 1. `output` is also a predefined-object provided by SeaTable.
-        1. `length` is just a normal javascript function.
+        1. `length` is just a normal operation in Javascript.

     As you can see, the script will output the number of tables in your base.
 Read the comments behind the two lines to get more information about the difference between a predefined object, a method of this object and an ordinary javascript function.

 === "Get column names"